CyVerse-learning-materials/container_camp_workshop_2019/getting_started/main.rst

 public and private repositories as well as how to scale your analysis from laptop to cloud and to HPC systems using containers.

+**Container Camp Goes Green**

+This year, we encourage all Container Camp participants to help minimize our waste footprint.
+If possible, bring your own reusable beverage containers, such as coffee mugs and water bottles, to use during snack breaks.
+(Note: we did consider providing camp swag, like a **CyVerse-branded beverage container**, but felt it would likely end up at your next yard sale.)

 **Who should attend?**

 Faculty, researchers, postdocs, and graduate students who use and analyze data of all